We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 As you already know, you need to have your children checked for their hearing when they are young.
 Early intervention is so important when there are hearing or sight issues in children and it’s one of the reasons that hospitals will perform a hearing test on a newborn baby not long after birth.
 The earlier you detect issues with hearing, the easier time your family will have in finding a solution.

 There are so many things that can cause hearing loss.
-Illnesses, hereditary genetics and injury can all cause hearing loss and this can lead to school difficulties, difficulties with interactions and leaves an impact on a child’s life.
+Illnesses, hereditary genetics, and injury can all cause hearing loss, and this can lead to school difficulties, difficulties with interactions, and an impact on a child’s life.
 Almost all schools will ask that children have a hearing test before their enrolment date, and early intervention for hearing loss can ensure that the school is up to scratch with support.
 If children are found to have issues with their hearing, there are plenty of resources out there to help them and their families.
 If you are concerned about your child’s hearing, then speaking to a GP early will help to ensure that your child has the right support.

 Causes of Hearing Loss in Children

 • Illness.
 Not all illnesses that cause hearing loss have to be ear-related.
-Fluid build up in the head and even chemotherapy can cause hearing loss.
+Fluid build-up in the head, and even chemotherapy can cause hearing loss.
 It’s usually temporary if it’s illness-related, too.

 Signs That Your Child May Have Early Stage Hearing Loss